 Jon Favreau (speechwriter for Obama, and one of Time’s Most Influential People on the Planet), is flanked by fellow Obama Admin aides Dan Pfeiffer, Jon Lovett, and Tommy Vietor on every episode of this podcast.

 They track every movement of the current administration, comparing and contrasting it to administrations of the of the past, but also look at the cultural changes that have been happening in America ever since the 2016 Election.

 Very much for those with a left bent when it comes to politics, folks on the right probably won’t get a lot out of Pod Save America.

 5. Townhall Review

 This is the official podcast of the conservative opinion website, Townhall.
-This podcast follows the same local townhall format, giving a voice to conservatives that don’t feel they are as well represented today as they were in the past.
+This podcast follows the same local townhall format, giving voice to conservatives that don’t feel they are as well represented today as they were in the past.

-Every podcast has a new host, bringing on different conservative talking heads from the Townhall community.
+Every episode has a new host, bringing on different conservative talking heads from the Townhall community.
 Editorial control over each episode is up to the host, which can make these episodes feel a little disjointed at times.

 Of course, the diversity of the hosts that lead the Townhall Review are also the strength of this platform.

 Each host has an area of expertise (one might be a former politician, another a world-famous economist, and another yet a small town select board member or mayor).
 It’s that varied expertise that makes each new episode of Townhall so enlightening.